andrejacobs/ajfs/Planning/Specs.md

 ### Core features

--   `info`

-    -   Display information about a database.
-    -   path, version, root path, meta (os, arch), file size, creation date
-    -   number of entries (files, directories)
-    -   total size of all files, max file size, avg file size
-    -   Will also check the file integrity against the stored checksum.
-    -   Example: `ajfs info` (uses ./db.ajfs) or `ajfs info /path/to/db`

 -   `scan`

     -   Used to walk a file hierarchy and store the found paths in a new ajfs database file.